airlobster/c/README.md

   13) () (parenthesis)
   14) = (assign to a variable)

+Literal Numbers:

+  Numbers may be entered using the following formats:
+  1) Interger | Floating point | Full scientific notation
+  2) Binary: 0bBBBBBBBB
+  3) Octal: 0OOOOOOOOO
+  4) Hex: 0xHHHHHHHHHHH

+  (TODO: Add an option to print out results in a specified format)

 Last Result:

   If a symbol-table object is provided, the evaluator stores its last result to the '_' variable for later reference.

 Pluggable Functions: